OpenBfS/UncertRadio/paper/paper.md

 The authors would like to thank all those who have contributed to improving `UncertRadio` by reporting problems and suggesting new features.
-We also thank D. Schrammel (KIT, Karlsruhe, Germany) for many comparison test calculations utilizing the @maple_software and Prof. R. Michel (formerly IRS, Hannover, Germany) for further test calculations, who also applied `UncertRadio` in preparation of @DIN11929-4:2021.
+We also thank D. Schrammel (KIT, Karlsruhe, Germany) for many comparison test calculations and Prof. R. Michel (formerly IRS, Hannover, Germany), who tested and applied `UncertRadio` during preparation of @DIN11929-4:2021.

-Futhermore, the authors would especially like to thank Marco Lechner and Josef Peter, who have contributed with their knowledge and constructive suggestions to make `UncertRadio` open source.
+Futhermore, the authors especially thank Marco Lechner and Josef Peter, who have contributed with their knowledge and constructive suggestions to make `UncertRadio` open source.

 # References